Ghost081280/Pumpitup/README.md

 Upload songs and PUMP THEM UP!

-Here's a basic README.md for your song investment application:

-markdown
 # Song Investment App

 A Flask-based web application where users can upload songs and invest in them using Solana cryptocurrency.